Massive winter storm brings frigid temps, snow and ice to US – KION546

 Associated Press

-More than 200 million people — about 60% of the U.S. population — were under some form of winter weather advisory or warning on Friday, the National Weather Service said.
+More than 200 million people were under some form of winter weather advisory or warning on Friday, the National Weather Service said.
 The weather service’s map “depicts one of the greatest extents of winter weather warnings and advisories ever,” forecasters said in a statement Friday.

 More than 3,400 flights within, into or out of the U.S. were canceled Friday, according to the tracking site FlightAware, causing more mayhem as travelers try to make it home for the holidays.
 More than 458,000 homes and businesses were without power Friday morning.